plating, anodizing, & finishing Q&As since 1989

 We're having issues with cleaning our stainless steel and AL6XN tanks.
 The tanks were originally mechanically polished, to 20-25 Ra finish.
-We've gone through an alkaline (caustic and/or TSP [trisodium phosphate [affil. link to info/product on Amazon]]) cleaning, followed by citric acid passivation.
+We've gone through an alkaline (caustic and/or TSP [trisodium phosphate [affil link]]) cleaning, followed by citric acid passivation.
 Following passivation, we perform wipes with isopropyl alcohol wetted wipes.
 We get a black to gray residue on several of the tanks/wipes.
 For our stainless steel electropolished vessels, we typically get clean samples - no residue.
 Is what we are seeing typical?
 If not, any suggestions on cleaning methods?
 Does the use of IPA contribute to what we are seeing?Brice Lee

 pharmaceutical production - Carlsbad, California